LaunchCodeEducation/launchcode-course-learning-objectives/unit1/lesson15.rst

 - Describe common HTTP response status codes: 200, 404, 500
 - Describe meaning of HTTP response headers
 - Describe common response headers: ``content-length``, ``content-type``
-- Describe the role of web servers in providing web content
-- Explain what a web application does, and how it differs from a web server
-- Identify and explain the basic role of the components of network communication: HTTP, TCP/IP, DNS
 - Explain the flow of an HTTP request made from a web browser
-- Exlain how resource loading occurs in web pages (scripts, images, etc)
+- Exlain how resource loading occurs in web pages (e.g. scripts and images)
 - View requests and responses using web browser dev tools

 Forms